 What You Should Expect

-The Friday afternoon before the tour, participants pack backpacks and other sturdy bags with new socks and underwear and gift cards for a fast-food restaurant that have been donated.
+The Friday afternoon before the tour, participants that are available pack backpacks and other sturdy bags with new socks, underwear, gift cards for a fast-food restaurant, and tarps, all of which have been donated.
 On Saturday, we leave in a carpool from the Reflection & Spiritual Care Center at 8:00 a.m.
-Carrying the bags, we meet our tour guides downtown and begin walking the streets of downtown Boston.
-As we see homeless people along the way, students approach them in groups of two or three, offer them bags, and chat with them.
+Carrying the bags, we meet our tour guides and begin walking the streets of downtown Boston.
+As we see homeless people along the way, students approach them in pairs, offer them bags, and chat with them.
 We stop to purchase lunch (or you can bring your own) and reflect on the morning.
-Then we continue the tour until about 3:00 p.m.
-We return to Plymouth State around 5:00 p.m., continuing our reflections as we drive home.
+Then we continue the tour until about 4:00 p.m.
+We return to Plymouth State around 6:00 p.m. and continue our reflections over a light supper that is provided.

 Note: No religious affiliation is required to go on this trip.